Director Stanley Kubrick

 In 1960, this scene was way ahead of its time.

 The conclusion of Spartacus is melancholy and surprising.
 The expectation might have been to happily see Spartacus and Varinia ride off into the sunset having bested the cruelty of Rome.

 This doesn’t happen and the film is all the richer for it.
 There is pain and despair as there were in real life.
 Wisely sparing complete doom and gloom, the ending is satisfying as one major character is allowed to escape a deadly demise and conjure ahead with their life.

 Spartacus (1960) is one of the greats.
 It has muscle, texture, and many below-the-surface nuances ripe for discussion.
 It’s a must-see for many reasons.

-Oscar Nominations: Best Supporting Actor-Peter Ustinov (won), Best Art Direction-Color (won), Best Cinematography-Color (won), Best Costume Design-Color (won), Best Film Editing, Best Music Score of a Dramatic or Comedy Picture
+Oscar Nominations: 4 wins-Best Supporting Actor-Peter Ustinov (won), Best Art Direction-Color (won), Best Cinematography-Color (won), Best Costume Design-Color (won), Best Film Editing, Best Music Score of a Dramatic or Comedy Picture